Description of DroID - the Drosophila Interactions Database (Data version 2013_07 updated 9 July 2013)

 Transcription Factor (TF) - Gene Interactions

 First added to DroID v2010_08.
 This table contains interactions between TFs and specific genes that they may regulate.
 The current release includes high quality, curated TF-gene interactions from the REDFly database (PMID: 18039705) and experimentally determined TF-gene interactions from the modENCODE project (PMID: 21177974).
 These are a subclass of protein-DNA interactions (PDI) for which there is experimental evidence that the TF binds to the gene and regulates its transcription.
-Links to REDFly and original literature citations are included in the data.
 The modENCODE interactions have been inferred from the binding profiles of TFs in the genomic regions of the target genes using genome-wide location analysis (ChIP-chip and ChIP-seq).
 Links to REDFly and modENCODE and the original literature citations are included in the data.

 microRNA - Gene Interactions